 Top 10 Night Markets in Bangkok!

 Visiting a Night Market in Bangkok is an absolute must-do while staying at the capital of Thailand.
 They are not only a social gathering place for locals and an important part of Thai culture, but also many of these night markets in Bangkok have now become real landmarks.
 Typical Thai street food, hipster & vintage markets, stylish clothes and handmade souvenirs as well as antiques – all that and many more highlights can be found in the markets of Bangkok city.
 The selection is huge and certainly, because of a limited amount of time, not all of these can be visited.
 So now you might ask yourself “which night market in Bangkok should I visit?” and where are the must-go markets?

-In this blog post we will show you a list of the best night markets of Bangkok and which are currently the most popular ones of 2019!
+In this travel guide we will show you a list of the best night markets of Bangkok and which are currently the most popular ones!
 Additionally, you will get plenty of useful information about how to get there, opening hours, best places for shopping and good food.